cs210/build-guide/content/docs/ml/using-llms.md

     print(f"{i + 1}. {doc}")
 ```

 Using these documents, we can then use them when prompting a final language model to improve overall responses.
-Finding the best way to prompt a model is also known as [prompt engineering](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/), and there are several popular methods, including chain-of-thought (including the model's reasoning step-by-step) as well as few-shot prompting (providing a few sample examples).

 ## Finetuning Language Models
 Sometimes, prompting isn't enough.
 You may want to adjust and steer the tone of a large language model (LLM) or train it on additional examples that exceed the limits of a single prompt.
-To achieve this, fine-tuning is a powerful tool.
+To achieve this, **fine-tuning** is a powerful tool.

 Fine-tuning is the process of adapting a pre-trained model for specific tasks or use cases.
 It is significantly easier and more cost-effective to improve a base model through fine-tuning than to train a model from scratch.